-Learn more about our staff below, or learn about our board of directors and our founding story.
+Learn more about our staff below, or learn about our founding story.

 For the majority of her adult life, Shannen has been working to solve gender inequality, specifically in Ghana’s northern region.
 Upon seeing the corruption, inefficiency, and lack of participation of people living in poverty in development, she decided to start a charity dedicated to transparency that would include the views of young marginalized women in its program design.
 Based on this mandate, Create Change was founded in 2008.
 Read more of Shannen and Create Change’s founding story here.

 With a passion for design and a diverse background working with government, in the construction sector, and as a policy analyst for non-profits, Jesse Cathcart assists in turning programs and enterprise concepts into reality.
 Jesse has an aptitude for designing systems that ensure the smooth implementation of programs and enterprises based on his extensive experience working with our team in Ghana

 Jody is a business and women's leadership coach with a passion for educating and empowering youth.
 She came to Create Change for the rewards from offering our local youth the opportunity to enhance their academic education with world marketing and leadership skills as well as the global impact of helping all girls get access to education.